Pylons/pyramid/docs/narr/unittesting.rst

 Note that the test calls the ``begin`` method of a :term:`Configurator` in its ``setUp`` method and the ``end`` method of the same in its ``tearDown`` method.
-If you use any of the ``repoze.bfg.testing`` APIs, be sure to use this pattern in your test setUp and tearDown; these methods make sure you're using a "fresh" :term:`application registry` per test run.
+If you use any of the ``Configurator`` APIs during testing, be sure to use this pattern in your test setUp and tearDown; these methods make sure you're using a "fresh" :term:`application registry` per test run.

 See the :ref:`testing_module` chapter for the entire :mod:`repoze.bfg` -specific testing API.
 This chapter describes APIs for registering a security policy, registering models at paths, registering event listeners, registering views and view permissions, and classes representing "dummy" implementations of a request and a model.

+See also the various methods of the :term:`Configurator` documented in :ref:`configuration_module` that begin with the ``testing_`` prefix.

 .. _integration_tests: